toolmantim/hyper-buildkite-agent/README.md

 hyper run --rm --volumes-from buildkite-agent-secrets toolmantim/hyper-buildkite-agent start
 ```

-The agent should start up using the token from the `buildkite-agent.cfg` file, and be able to clone from private repositories based on the `git-credentials` file.
+The agent should now start using the token from `buildkite-agent.cfg`, and be able to clone private repositories using the credentials in `git-credentials`.

 ## Credits